PrestaShop/docs/basics/installation/install-with-docker.md

 PrestaShop runs on an *AMP stack (Apache - MySQL - PHP).
 Two containers are required to run PrestaShop:

 - a MySQL container (5.7 version)
-- a PrestaShop container (packaging PHP, PHP modules, PrestaShop codebase and dependencies, and Apache)
+- a PrestaShop container (packaging PHP, PHP modules and extensions, PrestaShop codebase and dependencies)

+{{% notice note %}}
+The default images (`prestashop/prestashop:latest`, `prestashop/prestashop:version` or `prestashop/prestashop:version-apache`) uses `php:phpversion-apache` as a base, which means they embed a Webserver (`Apache`).

+If you use `prestashop/prestashop:version-fpm` versions, you will need to run a dedicated Webserver to expose your instance.
+{{% /notice %}}

 ### Create a Docker network